 Est 1994, Sydney's oldest tourism website

-For visitors and holidaymakers, the prime areas of Sydney in which to stay are either in or immediately around the Sydney central business district (CBD).
+For visitors and holidaymakers, the prime locations in which to stay are either in or immediately around the Sydney central business district (CBD), or else in the beachside suburbs.

 Below we've provided a summary of the most popular locations.

-This is the central business district of Sydney, which is the very heart of the city and a location where you can find loads of five and four-star hotels, three-star hotels, apartment suites, and backpacker and hostel accommodation.
-The CBD is within easy walking distance to the main Sydney attractions, including the Sydney Opera House, Sydney Harbour Bridge, Darling Harbour, The Rocks, Circuar Quay and Royal Botanic Garden.
+This is the central business district of Sydney, which is the very heart of the city and a location where you can find a good selection of five and four-star hotels, three-star hotels, apartment suites, and backpacker and hostel accommodation.
+The lower half of the CBD is within easy walking distance to the main Sydney attractions, including the Sydney Opera House, Sydney Harbour Bridge, Darling Harbour, The Rocks, Circuar Quay and Royal Botanic Garden.

 When choosing a hotel or apartment in the CBD, try to get as close to the bottom end of the city (towards Circular Quay and The Rocks) as you can as this is the central point for embarking on most tourism activities and sightseeing in Sydney.
 If you stay down this end of the CBD, you won't need to use public transport to visit the main attractions.